json-schema-org/ecosystem/projects/tooling-self-identification/readme.md

 - Has a file called `.json-schema-identification.json` in the project's root
 - The JSON file validates successfully against the version of the self identification JSON Schema it declares

+While this tooling will initially only use GitHub, we will begin working on supporting other source hosts as soon as possible.
+We recognize that GitHub is not the only source code platform.
+If you'd like to help with this, please reach make yourself know in our Slack server.

 ## Why should I include this file in my tooling repository?

 If you define this file in your tooling repository, you will: